Publication on Wednesday 28 May 2025 of the final Road Safety results for 2024

 Data relating to accidents involving injuries recorded by the police in the French overseas territories

-While the average proportion of fatalities involving P2Ws is 34% in the French Overseas Territories as a whole, 11 points higher than in mainland France,
+While the average proportion of deaths involving motorcycles is 23% across overseas territories, 4 points higher than in mainland France,

 Data relating to accidents involving injuries recorded by the police in the French overseas territories